UK-RAS Executive Committee Elections

 Each institutional Network member is requested to nominate two candidates via the online form below (please ensure that the nominees are aware and agreed to the nomination).
 Members can also nominate themselves.
 Existing committee members can also be nominated.

-The lead member selected will undertake this role for 1 year supported by a deputy.
-The deputy will become lead in the second year and elections for new deputies will be held.
+The lead member selected will undertake this role for 1 year.
 The chair will be selected by the newly elected Executive Committee.

 Step 1: All network members asked to nominate two members for each of the 6 committee roles (see descriptions below).
 Deadline 19th April 2019;